Drew-Killeen/Dewey-Hafta-Academy/README.md

 22. Give admins the ability to edit about pages on the front end
 23. Update course column of exam table to be course id rather than course title
 24. Add ability for teachers to create exams/questions
-25. Fix error/success system
-26. Fix 404.php and other error pages
+25. Fix 404.php and other error pages
-27. Create and add favicon
+26. Create and add favicon
-28. Fix exam editing glitch
+27. Fix exam editing glitch
-29. Create user profiles
+28. Create user profiles
-30. Update GET source on edit_exam.php to not require get field
+29. Update GET source on edit_exam.php to not require get field

 Completed
 ----